-1.EDUCATION PROGRAM
+1. EDUCATION PROGRAM

-MEASURE THE SCHOOL DEMONSTRATES COMPLIANCE WITH RATING 1a.
-Materials Terms of the Charter Contract The materials terms of the education program in all material respects, and the education program in operation reflects the material terms as defined in the charter contract or subsequent approved amendments.
+MEASURE THE SCHOOL DEMONSTRATES COMPLIANCE WITH THE FOLLOWING RATING 1a.
+Materials Terms of the Charter Contract The materials terms of the education program in all material respects and the education program in operation reflects the material terms as defined in the charter contract or subsequently approved amendments.
 MEETS 1b.
-Education Requirements Applicable laws, rules regulations, and provisions of the charter contract related to education requirements AND mandated programming as a result of state or federal funding.
+Education Requirements Applicable laws, rules regulations, and provisions of the charter contract related to education requirements and mandated programming as a result of state or federal funding.
 MEETS 1c.
 Students with Disabilities Rights Applicable state and federal laws, rules, regulations, and provisions of the charter contract relating to the treatment of students with identified disabilities and those suspected of having a disability.
-A school may still meet standard if it was out of compliance in a minor area, or the school may have unknowingly been out of compliance in a major area, but immediately took action to negate any potential resulting problems or loss of funding.
-Reasons are provided identified services.
 MEETS 1d.
 English Language Learner Rights Applicable state and federal laws, rules, regulations, and provisions of the charter contract relating to requirements regarding English Language Learners (ELLs).
-A school may still meet standard if it was out of compliance in a minor area, or the school may have unknowingly been out of compliance in a major area, but immediately took action to negate any potential resulting problems or loss of funding.
-MEETS
+DOES NOT MEET